Are you wondering how many days in Medellin are needed?

 To know how many days in Medellin are needed, and if you want to avoid overstaying or not leaving yourself enough time in Medellin…

-Take a look at how to spend 48 hours in Medellin with these simple, effective suggestions below.
+Take a look at how to spend 48 hours in Medellin with these simple suggestions below.
 This is an ample timeframe to get a taste of the city.

 After quickly getting acquainted with the city during your first morning or evening.
-The first place I recommend you to visit would be the Parque Avi.
+The first place I suggest you visit would be the Parque Avi.

 It’s known as a beautiful part of the world, Colombia, and places like this ensure that this reputation was fairly gained.

 Be sure to come to this park on a full stomach or carry some hearty snacks and see my Colombia packing list for ideas on what to carry.

 Usually, a pair of good-quality shoes and a bag full of useful supplies are a necessity if you wish to make sure that you can go through 48 hours in Medellin without losing all of your stuff.

 This is a great place to visit, though, and is open from 9 AM-6 PM.

 The Plaza Minorista is one of the best places in the country to come if you are looking to do some fruit shopping.